emissary-ingress/emissary/docs/user-guide/with-istio.md

 $ kubectl apply -f https://www.getambassador.io/yaml/ambassador/ambassador-istio-configmap.yaml
 ```

-This ConfigMap YAML is changing `prometheus` ConfigMap that is on `istio-system` Namespace and adding the following:
+This ConfigMap YAML changes the `prometheus` ConfigMap that is on `istio-system` Namespace and adds the following:
 ```yaml
     - job_name: 'ambassador'
       static_configs: